mitchellbpowell/website/p/worthwhile-things.markdown

 For just about any field of human study, there are lots of people out there who have made it their life's work to study it.
 You can save a lot of time and aggravation by listening to these people.

-# Effective Altruism
+# Effective altruism

-[Effective Altruism](https://en.wikipedia.org/wiki/Effective_altruism) is a movement associated names like William McAskill, Toby Ord, and Peter Singer.
+[Effective altruism](https://en.wikipedia.org/wiki/Effective_altruism) is a movement associated names like William McAskill, Toby Ord, and Peter Singer.
 These folks think it is important to try to quantify the amount of good that can be done with a given number of dollars in charitable work.
 Even if it's not possible to reduce doing good to simple equations, the effort to quantify the issues seems to me worth paying attention to.
 They're working on a variety of other interesting questions as well.

-# FOSS / Free content
+# FOSS / free content

 Though we still await the Year of the Linux Desktop, open-source software has in some ways taken over the world, playing a major role in everything *but* the desktop.
 And desktop linux has gotten pretty good.
 As I type this, I'm using the default text editor of Ubuntu to input Markdown into a text file.
 The editor highlights the syntax automatically; I didn't have to do anything to set it up that way.
 It just knows I'm in Markdown and helps me out.
 When I want to use my Markdown files to build a website, Jekyll is there to do it for me.